jying129/bess-pjm-energy-regulation-optimization/README.md

 - respects day-ahead commitments,
 - reacts to realized regulation energy.

-This rolling-horizon approach mimics how batteries are actually operated.
+This rolling-window approach mimics how batteries are actually operated.

 ---